 Starting the pre-course he gave us already a taste of what it means to experience the quality of essence.
 Opening little by little the bottles from our kits under Salam’s instructions immediately I could smell and sense the transforming effect of his natural oil and tinctures.
 But that’s only one aspect of the workshop.

 He showed us to target our goal, to come to the point without wasting time to become a real perfumer: blending and creating an accord with the right attitude.

 Scent as a language to talk to others, to share.
 Each day we could bring the examples of his teachings in our own bottles.
 At the end of the course, each of us had a huge number to take with him.
 We used the well-prepared scent organs in front of us, ready to blend their content with Salam’s scent of knowledge and wisdom.

 And not beside but in a perfect balance we learned a practical way to create a perfume and how to sell it.
-Distilling rosemary at the last day completed the course.
+Distilling rosemary on the last day completed the course.

 The essence of perfume making.
 Thank you, dear Salam.